tanyalrogers/RREAS/README.md

 TOTAL_NO=0).
-If a haul had fish, but no fish were measured, there will be a TOTAL_NO\>0, NMEAS will be 0, and there will be a single length/mass entry for that haul, which will be the average value. *For calculating distributions, you will probably want to exclude any tows with NMEAS=0.*
+If a haul had fish, but no fish were measured, there will be a TOTAL_NO\>0, NMEAS will be 0, and there will be a single length/mass entry for that haul, which will be the average value. *For calculating distributions, you will probably want to exclude any hauls with NMEAS=0.*

 The output table will include TOTAL_NO, NMEAS (number measured), EXP